-Since 1998, Harvard University wraps some of the bronze and marble statues on its campus, such as this "Chinese stele", with waterproof covers every winter, in order to protect them from corrosion caused by acid rain and acid snow[25]
+Since 1998, Harvard University wraps some of the bronze and marble statues on its campus, such as this "Chinese stele", with waterproof covers every winter, in [4,5,6] order to protect them from corrosion caused by acid rain and acid snow[23]

-The earliest report about acid rain in the United States came from chemical evidence gathered from Hubbard Brook Valley; public awareness of acid rain in the US increased in the 1970s after The New York Times reported on these findings.[26][27]
+The earliest report about acid rain in the United States came from chemical evidence gathered from Hubbard Brook Valley; public awareness of acid rain in the US increased in the 1970s after The New York Times reported on these findings.[24][25]

-In 1972, a group of scientists including Gene Likens discovered the rain that was deposited at White Mountains of New Hampshire was acidic.
-The pH of the sample was measured to be 4.03 at Hubbard Brook.[28]
+In 1972, a group of scientists, including Gene Likens, discovered the rain that was deposited at White Mountains of New Hampshire was acidic.
+The pH of the sample was measured to be 4.03 at Hubbard Brook.[26]
 The Hubbard Brook Ecosystem Study followed up with a series of research studies that analyzed the environmental effects of acid rain.
-Acid rain that mixed with stream water at Hubbard Brook was neutralized by the alumina from soils.[29]
+The alumina from soils neutralized acid rain that mixed with stream water at Hubbard Brook.[27]
 The result of this research indicated that the chemical reaction between acid rain and aluminium leads to an increasing rate of soil weathering.
-Experimental research was done to examine the effects of increased acidity in streams on ecological species.
-In 1980, a group of scientists modified the acidity of Norris Brook, New Hampshire, and observed the change in species' behaviors.
-There was a decrease in species diversity, an increase in community dominants, and a decrease in the food web complexity.[30]
+Experimental research examined the effects of increased acidity in streams on ecological species.
+In 1980, scientists modified the acidity of Norris Brook, New Hampshire, and observed the change in species' behaviors.
+There was a decrease in species diversity, an increase in community dominants, and a reduction in the food web complexity.[28]

-In 1980, the US Congress passed an Acid Deposition Act.[31]
+In 1980, the US Congress passed an Acid Deposition Act.[29]
 This Act established an 18-year assessment and research program under the direction of the National Acidic Precipitation Assessment Program (NAPAP).
-NAPAP enlarged a network of monitoring sites to determine how acidic the precipitation actually was, seeking to determine long-term trends, and established a network for dry deposition.
-Using a statistically based sampling design, NAPAP quantified the effects of acid rain on a regional basis by targeting research and surveys to identify and quantify the effects of acid precipitation on freshwater and terrestrial ecosystems.
+NAPAP enlarged a network of monitoring sites to determine how acidic precipitation was, seeking to determine long-term trends, and established a network for dry deposition.
+Using a statistically based sampling design, NAPAP quantified the effects of acid rain on a regional basis by targeting research and surveys to identify and quantify the impact of acid precipitation on freshwater and terrestrial ecosystems.
 NAPAP also assessed the effects of acid rain on historical buildings, monuments, and building materials.
 It also funded extensive studies on atmospheric processes and potential control programs.

-From the start, policy advocates from all sides attempted to influence NAPAP activities to support their particular policy advocacy efforts, or to disparage those of their opponents.[31]
-For the US Government's scientific enterprise, a significant impact of NAPAP were lessons learned in the assessment process and in environmental research management to a relatively large group of scientists, program managers, and the public.[32]
+From the start, policy advocates from all sides attempted to influence NAPAP activities to support their particular policy advocacy efforts, or to disparage those of their opponents.[29]
+For the US Government's scientific enterprise, a significant impact of NAPAP were lessons learned in the assessment process and in environmental research management to a relatively large group of scientists, program managers, and the public.[30]